 - Cons: Shady agencies might try to provide low quality work to receive payments.
 The good agencies might also get demotivated to work, if they are unsure about their payments.
 They might also loose their efficiency if their payment gets delayed on a regular basis.

-4. Monthly/ Quarterly advance charges: Key payment term in advertising business
+4. Monthly/ Quarterly advance charges

 In this particular business advertising payment term, the client pays a fixed monthly charge to the agency.
 And that, in exchange of long-term recurrent work.
 The monthly charges are generally paid in advance.
 Content writing is one such area where monthly/ quarterly advance charges imply.